krisluda/Imp/X_TODO/Docs.md

 # ImpAbilitySystemGlobals
 Subclasses and overrides FGameplayEffectContext* AllocGameplayEffectContext() to return new FImpGameplayEffectContext().
 Coupled with setting the AbilitySystemGlobalsClassName="/Script/Imp.ImpAbilitySystemGlobals" in DefaultGame.ini, this makes our globals-class the globals class, and then allocates our ImpGameplayEffectContext as the GameplayEffectContext.

+# InventoryComponent

+## FInventoryEntry
+A FastArraySerializerItem struct for each inventory item

+Properties:
+- Tags
+- Quantity

+## FInventoryList
+A FastArraySerializer struct for the whole inventory.
+Holds an array of items and an owner (which is the InventoryComponent that creates it, and all this is done in the inventory component.)

+Functions:
+- Add
+- Remove
+- Has Enough (to use)

+FAS-boilerplate:
+- PreRepRemove (Uhr doesnt understand how it works)
+- PostRepAdd
+- PostRepChange

+NetDeltaSerialize:
+- Serializes, but just the change from t1 to t2.
+- Uses the same template-shenanigans for netserialization, but we dont need any overrides or adds.

+## InventoryComponent itself
+Has master functions for adding (removing -1), using, getting item by tag, getting all the entries (in the array in the FAS-struct), and server-versions of add and use.

+#